This post may contain affiliate links. Please read our disclosure policy.

 Healthy Lemon Bars

-These healthy lemon bars have a rich and buttery shortbread crust and a luscious lemon filling.
+These healthy lemon bars have a rich and buttery shortbread crust made with almond flour, and a luscious lemon filling sweetened with maple syrup.
 They’re delicious, thick, and perfectly tangy.
-A gorgeous addition to spring and summer holidays and events!

 Ingredients